 red onion, halved and sliced

 a red chilli (or less), sliced into rings

 cherry tomatoes, quartered

 Boil a pot of water.

-Blanche the asparagus, stalks first then adding the tops.
+Blanch the asparagus, stalks first then adding the tops.

-Blanche the red onion briefly.
+Blanch the red onion briefly.

-Blanche the peas, if using.
+Blanch the peas, if using.